 CRAIG TUCK - head of chambers

 Thomas Harré is an employed barrister in LawAid International Chambers.
-Thomas holds an LL.M(dist) degree from the University of Canterbury, and is graduating with a PhD from Melbourne University.
+Thomas holds an LL.M(dist) degree from the University of Canterbury, and has a Ph.D from Melbourne Law School.

 Thomas is a specialist in transnational criminal law, particularly in the area of human trafficking.
 Thomas combines practice with research, and has published and presented widely.
 He has given advice on issues of forced labour and human trafficking in a number of cases in Southeast Asia, and has consulted to the United Nations.

 Thomas is interested in issues of criminal justice, international law and human rights, and is passionate about using the law to protect the rights of vulnerable people around the world.

 Contact Thomas directly: email@example.com

 Max graduated from the Faculty of Law at Bung Karno University in Jakarta Indonesia.
 He specialises in criminal law, and has worked on a number of significant international drug trafficking matters.
 Max is a former Litigation partner of the Jakarta-based Samudra Yudalaksana and Partners.
 He is a former member of Dwi Santoso and Partners law firm; and Samudra Sembiring & Clarissa law firm, in Jakarta.
 Max can be contacted at firstname.lastname@example.org.

 Greg Barns practices as a barrister in Australia.
 He practices from chambers in Hobart and Melbourne specialising in criminal law, administrative law and human rights.